 Shown here is a GE Tungar Rectifier bulb, Cat.
 No. 189048.
+Although it is not a light bulb, it does produce some light during operation.
 The filament has flexed down, indicating many hours of use.
 The second picture shows what a new Tungar filament looks like.

 Tungar bulbs come in many different shapes and sizes.
 They were used in early battery chargers.
 Westinghouse manufactured an identical bulb under the trademark 'Rectigon'.